Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Do not use SSH-RSA private keys during the launch of new instances.
 Configure EC2 Instance Connect.
 - [ ] Generate new SSH-RSA private keys for existing instances.
 Configure EC2 Instance Connect.

 ### A company has an AWS Lambda function that creates image thumbnails from larger images.
 The Lambda function needs read and write access to an Amazon S3 bucket in the same AWS account.
 Which solutions will provide the Lambda function this access?
-(Select TWO.)
+(Select TWO)

 - [ ] Create an IAM user that has only programmatic access.
 Create a new access key pair.
 Add environmental variables to the Lambda function with the access key ID and secret access key.
 Modify the Lambda function to use the environmental variables at run time during communication with Amazon S3.
 - [ ] Generate an Amazon EC2 key pair.
 Store the private key in AWS Secrets Man-ager.
 Modify the Lambda function to retrieve the private key from Secrets Manager and to use the private key during communication with Amazon S3.